Family Camp at Ashokan

 - Flashlight, camera.

-- Clothes and shoes for wet and dry weather.
+- Clothes and shoes for both wet and dry weather.

-See this What To Bring/Camp Summary for more details about what to bring, the schedule for camp, directions to Ashokan and other important information.
+See Important Information about Family Camp for details about what to bring, when to arrive, directions to Ashokan and more.